theinternetfae/See_Movies/README.md

 CHIC_MOVIES
 This is my first React Project!
-It's a movie website where chic-flic lovers can unite and download movies on a website purely made for them.
+It's a movie website like any other.
 This project was done by the guidance of JsMastery <3